[ + links to: Glossary - Timeline - Survey of Ooranye - Plan of Olhoav -

 Nuth Geven had not slackened his pace and by the time he had uttered the word "true" he was level with the guard.
 That unfortunate man stood paralysed at the focus of all eyes in the watching crowd, and disabled from action by his own inner agreement with what the Surveyor had said.
 Lanok Ryr meanwhile, mounting the last step, guessed that Nuth would not be stopped but was not certain at first whether he, too, would be able to pass.
-The next fraction of a second brought the answer in the form of being pulled along in the slipstream of Duty as a line of force, a giant fast-hurled spear transfixing one's free will and hurtling past the guard, through the entrance, into the lobby - where was space for a moment of reflection.
+The next fraction of a second brought the answer in the form of being pulled along in the slipstream of Duty which here condensed into a line of force, a giant fast-hurled spear transfixing one's free will and hurtling past the guard, through the entrance, into the lobby - where was space for a moment of reflection.

 Lanok realized that he would, in any case, have committed himself to this course, out of an almost filial loyalty to Nuth Geven.
 More than half of the youngster's fear was, in fact, concern for the elder.
 He'll get chewed up and spat out for this.
 We haven't waited our turn.
 We're about to "barge in" on one of Dempelath's colloquies -

 Yet when they trod the carpet inside the huge, dimly circular auditorium, these fears were replaced by others.